- British Association for Counselling & Psychotherapy (BACP)

 The therapist will then ask the client a series of questions about the clients childhood, symptoms, attachments, difficulties the client is experiencing and many more.
 This is to understand the client as a person and to formulate a suitable treatment plan.
 These questions are purely therapeutic in nature and not in a social context.

-We will start with an initial four sessions period.
+We will start with an initial three sessions period.
 At the end of this we will evaluate the situation and decide whether we should go for long term therapy.
 Alternatively a referral can be offered.

 Once the client and the psychologist choose to work together for long term therapy.
 The client psychologist therapeutic relationship is key to healing.
 During the therapy sessions, the client will be encouraged to express feelings and emotions openly in an empathetic, professional and confidential environment.
 The psychologist will share various analysis and suggestions based on scientific research.
 The client will also be given certain techniques or skills to cope better.